ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 directly to the target at the cost of either privacy or performance.

-Clients cannot carry connection-level state between requests as they only establish direct connections to the relay responsible for the Oblivious Relay resource.
+Clients cannot carry connection-level state between requests as they only establish direct connections to the relay responsible for the oblivious relay resource.
 However, the content of requests might be used by a server to correlate requests.
 Cookies {{COOKIES}} are the most obvious feature that might be used to correlate requests, but any identity information and